Would I Lie to You?

 Would I Lie to You? (abbreviated as WILTY) is a British comedy panel show aired on BBC One, made by Zeppotron for the BBC.
 It was first broadcast on 16 June 2007, starring David Mitchell and Lee Mack as team captains.
-The show was originally presented by Angus Deayton; since 2009, it has been hosted by Rob Brydon.
+Originally hosted by Angus Deayton, Rob Brydon has been the host since 2009.

 History

-The show was presented by Angus Deayton in 2007 and 2008, with Rob Brydon (who had appeared as a guest panellist in the second series) taking over as host in 2009.
+The show was hosted by Angus Deayton for the first two series in 2007 and 2008, with Rob Brydon (who had appeared as a guest panellist in the second series) taking over as host in 2009 from the third series onwards.
 Throughout the entire run of the show, the team captains have been comedians David Mitchell and Lee Mack.
-Alan Carr was a team captain in the pilot but subsequently turned down an offer to appear on later shows.

 The first series was recorded at Fountain Studios in Wembley during March and April 2007 and aired at 21:55 between 16 June and 28 July 2007 on BBC One (missing a week for coverage of the Concert for Diana memorial event).
 Filming for the second series took place between 15 November and 18 December 2007.
 The second series was filmed at BBC Television Centre in White City, West London, because Fountain Studios were being used for The X Factor.
 The second series aired at 21:00 between 11 July 2008 and 29 August 2008 on BBC One, and contained eight shows, an increase of two from series one.
 A compilation episode featuring some previously unaired material was aired on 19 September 2008 at 21:30 on BBC One.

 Filming of a third series of eight episodes took place at Pinewood Studios during March and April 2009, and was broadcast between 10 August 2009 and 29 September 2009 on BBC One at 22:35.
 A compilation episode was also recorded.
 The airdate was 17 December 2009, due to the addition of Match of the Day to the BBC One schedule.
 Filming of a fourth series of eight episodes took place at Pinewood Studios again during April and May 2010, and was broadcast between 23 July 2010 and 10 September 2010 on BBC One at 22:35.
 The compilation episode aired on 17 September 2010.
 The fifth series was filmed during March 2011 and started airing from 9 September at 21:30.

 The sixth series of the show was recorded in March 2012 and began its broadcast on 13 April 2012.
 This series was aired in a pre-watershed slot, at 20:30, for the first time.
 Series 16 aired on Fridays at 20:00.